gperfar/gperfar-utn-front/README.md

+FRONT-END
+If it's the first time running the repo: npm install

+To start the server:
+npm run

+BACK-END

+To start the server:
+docker-compose up

+To stop the server:
+docker-compose stop

+To rebuild the DB in dev:

+docker-compose exec app bash
+python manage.py recreate_db

+To rebuild the DB in prod:

+heroku login (and log in)
+heroku run bash -a gperfar-utn
+Once there, python manage.py recreate_db

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>